General DefinitionAny part of an estate not disposed of by will passes by intestate succession to the decedent's heirs. Sec. 6400.

 Holographic wills are permissible if the signature and the material portions of the will are in the handwriting of the testator.
 Sec.
 6111(a).

 BeneficiariesWhen title to property passes to a beneficiary, other than by laws of intestate succession, and the will does not properly identify the beneficiary, then any person interested in the property as the heir may file a petition in the superior court of the county in which the property or any part is situated.
-The petition must set forth briefly the title of the petitioner, a description of the property and, so far as known to the heir, the names, ages, and residences of the all other heirs of the deceased.
+The petition must set forth briefly the title of the petitioner, a description of the property and, so far as known to the petitioner, the names, ages, and residences of all other heirs of the deceased.
 The petition is a request that a decree be entered determining and establishing the identity of the persons insufficiently identified in the will.
 Sec.
 248.

 If after executing a will the testator's marriage is dissolved or annulled, the dissolution or annulment revokes all dispositions of property under the will, powers of appointment, nomination as executor, trustee or conservator.
 Sec.
 6122(a).
 If the testator and the former spouse later remarry, the provisions, to the extent they were not removed from the testator's will, are revived.
 Sec.
 6122(b).